Soro82/book-horse-riding-lesson/README.md

 ## Purpose

 The Horse Riding Lessons booking system allows users to book horse riding lessons.
 The user can set up a personal account by signing up to the site.
 When they are signed up they can login to their account to book a lesson.
 They can choose a date and time, whether they want the lesson indoor or outdoor, their level of experience and the horse they want for the lesson.
 When they book a lesson they can choose to edit the booking to make changes to it or they can delete the booking.
-There is a seperate page showing all the horse available and their details.
+There is a separate page showing all the horses available and their details.
 The user can also see the three most popular horses on the Home page.

 ![Am I Responsive view of website](documentation/testing/other/am_i_responsive.png)